Olympus OM-D E-M5 Mark II Camera Review

 c) someone who wants arguably the best compact camera for professional photographers

 Here is all you need to know:

-The Olympus OM-D E-M5 Mark ii allows you take interesting and creative photos much easier than any other camera I’ve ever used.
+The Olympus OM-D E-M5 Mark ii allows you to take interesting and creative photos much easier than any other camera I’ve ever used.
 It makes photography easier and it makes it a lot of fun.

-If you have $1,000 to invest in a compact camera that has better functions than any dSLR and excellent image quality, the Olympus OM-D E-M5 Mark ii is the camera to get.
+If you have $1,000 to invest in a compact camera that has better functions than any DSLR and excellent image quality, the Olympus OM-D E-M5 Mark ii is the camera to get.

-Unless you’re a pro or a serious hobbyist, don’t waste your time with a dSLR, especially if you’re a parent.
+Unless you’re a pro or a serious hobbyist, don’t waste your time with a DSLR, especially if you’re a parent.
 Trust me on this – a bulky camera will never leave your camera bag.

 Save Time – Here’s My Recommendation

-If you wanted just one all round lens, I’d go with this body + Olympus 12-40mm f/2.8 lens kit for the most versatility.
+If you wanted just one all-round lens, I’d go with this body + Olympus 12-40mm f/2.8 lens kit for the most versatility.

 As for other lens options, if you’re a prime lens user, I’d recommend the Olympus 17mm f/1.8 to start with, the Olympus 12mm f/2 as a wide angle and the Panasonic 42.5mm f/1.2 if you want some amazing low light performance.

-If you prefer the convenience of zoom lenses, I’d recommend the the amazing Olympus 40-150mm f/2.8 and the Olympus 12-40mm f/2.8 – with those two, you’re pretty much sorted for wide angle all the way through to telephoto.
+If you prefer the convenience of zoom lenses, I’d recommend the amazing Olympus 40-150mm f/2.8 and the Olympus 12-40mm f/2.8 – with those two, you’re pretty much sorted for wide angle all the way through to telephoto.